-In the coming years, moviegoers will find themselves uttering the true magic word: Shazam!
-Part of the DC Extended Universe's upcoming film slate will be the story of youngster Billy Batson, who with one simple word can turn into the superhero Shazam, formerly referred to as Captain Marvel, an adult hero with powers ranging from super strength and flight to various forms of magic.
+This weekend, moviegoers will find themselves uttering the true magic word: Shazam!
+Part of the DC's upcoming film slate will be the story of youngster Billy Batson, who with one simple word can turn into the superhero Shazam!, formerly referred to as Captain Marvel, an adult hero with powers ranging from super strength and flight to various forms of magic.
 For kids who pretend to be superheroes on the playground and around their house, being able to turn into one instantly is the ultimate wish fulfillment!
 Okay, let's be real, a lot of us who are adults would love this opportunity as well.

-Captain Marvel/Shazam has been fighting crime on the comic book pages for over eight decades (though he was put on ice for 20 years), and has been one of DC Comics' most popular characters since the 1970s.
-Aside from a film serial released in the early 1940s, this project will mark Shazam's full-length theatrical debut after years of appearances in cartoons, video games and even a live-action TV series.
-The film is still a little under three years away (though that may be subject to change), but there is still enough to chew on, both about what's already been announced, like Dwayne "The Rock" Johnson playing main antagonist Black Adam, and what we may end up seeing.
-Here's everything we know so far about Shazam.
+Captain Marvel/Shazam! has been fighting crime on the comic book pages for over eight decades (though he was put on ice for 20 years), and has been one of DC Comics' most popular characters since the 1970s.
+Aside from a film serial released in the early 1940s, this project will mark Shazam!'s full-length theatrical debut after years of appearances in cartoons, video games and even a live-action TV series.
+The film is now only a couple of days away, but there is still enough to chew on, both about what's already been announced, like Dwayne "The Rock" Johnson playing Black Adam, and what we may end up seeing.
+Here's everything we know so far about Shazam!

 The recent name change for the superhero goes back to legal troubles the character faced in the early 1950s.
 Due to a copyright infringement lawsuit from DC Comics over Captain Marvel's similarity to Superman, Fawcett Comics agreed to stop publishing stories featuring him and the other members of the Marvel Family, and they weren't seen again for nearly 20 years.
 During this interim period, Marvel created their own Captain Marvel and trademarked the name.
 So when DC got ahold of Captain Marvel and his supporting cast in the early 1970s, although they could still call him Captain Marvel within their published stories, they couldn't publish a comic book called "Captain Marvel."
 As a result, the various series over the years starring him have had titles circling around the word "Shazam!"